Future Meets the Past

 James J Turner gratefully acknowledges the support of Arts Council England in the making of this album.

-The Future Meets the Past CD Album COMING SOON!
+1. Future Meets the Past

-featuring a performance from James J Turner
+12 original songs from James J Turner

 Recorded by Andy Bowes at Catalyst Studios, St. Helens